Zahuczky/Zahuczkys-Aegisub-Scripts/autoclip/README.md

 *Python*
 * Install [Python](https://www.python.org/downloads/) and [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases).
 * AutoClip requires additional VapourSynth plugins to be installed.
-Run `python3 vsrepo.py install lsmas fmtc` from VapourSynth's install path.
+Run `python3 vsrepo.py install lsmas fmtc dfttest` from VapourSynth's install path.
 * If you are using a portable version of Python and VapourSynth, in Aegisub, Select „Automation > AutoClip > Configure python path“ and paste in the path to your python executable.

 ### Usage